 It is important to note that two common threads of expedited programs are their applicability to serious disease only and the need for early consultation with FDA.
 Expedited programs frequently overlap and it is not unheard of for drug development programs to make simultaneous use of three or four of them.
 For example, a breakthrough therapy drug can receive a priority review and an accelerated approval as part of its path to patients.
 Clearly, a proven regulatory strategist is critical to such development programs.

 Expedited programs have now been used by CDER for over two decades.
 Drug development and review processes have been streamlined in a way that allows for therapies showing early promise to reach patients faster.
 Not surprisingly, their use has increased dramatically.
 In fact, over half of CDER’s 2015 novel drug approvals received expedited review of one type or another.
 If you are unsure as to the applicability of the various expedited programs to your drug development effort, or when and how to proceed, please call PDG™.

-Charles Jaap is Vice-President of Operations and Business Development for PDG™, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.
+PDG Regulatory Expert is Vice-President of Operations and Business Development for PDG™, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.
 Please feel free to contact us for more information.
-The opinions and statements in this paper are solely those of Charles Jaap and do not necessarily reflect those of PDG™.
+The opinions and statements in this paper are solely those of PDG Regulatory Expert and do not necessarily reflect those of PDG™.